Subtlety of oscillation indices of oscillatory integrals of real analytic functions: Introduction

-\end{ithm} Note that the real log canonical threshold can be greater than 1 and also than the log canonical threshold ${\rm lct}(f_{\C})$ in the case $\dim f^{-1}(0)\slt n{-}1$, where $f_{\C}$ is the complexification of $f$ obtained by the inclusion $\R\{\xb\}\into\C\{\xb\}$. \sk On the other hand, we have the following. \begin{ithm}[\cite{V}] There is an inequality
+\end{ithm} Note that the real log canonical threshold can be greater than 1 and also than the log canonical threshold ${\rm lct}(f_{\C})$ in the case $\dim f^{-1}(0)\slt n{-}1$, where $f_{\C}$ is the complexification of $f$ obtained by the inclusion $\R\{\xb\}\into\C\{\xb\}$. \sk As for the oscillation index, we have the following. \begin{ithm}[\cite{V}] There is an inequality

-\end{ithm} Note that the normal crossing case is a very special case of a Newton nondegenerate case, see also \cite{CKN}.
-It seems to be believed by some people that the equality holds in \eqref{5} at least in the Newton nondegenerate case with $\ga(f)\slt1$. \sk In this note we show the following. \begin{ithm} Assume $f$ is Newton $\R$-nondegenerate, convenient, homogeneous, $n$ is even, and either $d\defs\deg f\sgt n$ or $f^{-1}(0)\eq\{0\}$ $($with $d$ even$)$.
-Then we have $\ga(f)\eq\tfrac{n}{d}$ together with the strict inequality
+\end{ithm} Note that the normal crossing case is a very special case of a Newton-nondegenerate case, see also \cite{CKN}.
+It seems to be believed by some people that the equality holds in \eqref{5} at least in the Newton-$\R$-nondegenerate case with $\ga(f)\slt1$, see for instance \cite{AGV}, \cite{V}. \sk In this note we show the following. \begin{ithm} Let $f$ be a real homogeneous polynomial which is Newton-$\R$-nondegenerate and convenient. \skn {\rm(i)} If $n$ is even and either $d\defs\deg f\sgt n$ or $f^{-1}(0)\eq\{0\}$ $($in particular, $d$ is even$)$, then